HopkinsLaboratory/Graphormer-RT/README.md

 # General
 Graphormer-RT is an extension to the Graphormer package, with [documentation](https://graphormer.readthedocs.io/), and the original code on [Github](https://github.com/microsoft/Graphormer/) with additional usage examples.
-If you use this code, __please cite our work that led to the developement of this platform and the original Graphormer__
+If you use this code, __please cite our work that led to the development of this platform and the original Graphormer__

 @article{Stienstra2025,